* Non-fiction books to read that relate to the subject matter of my new story.

 * Body Language book.
 Say no more, wink, wink, nudge, nudge, fingers crossed.

-* An atlas, and regional maps.
+* An atlas, and regional maps, and as I have–a globe.

 * Fashion Catalogue.
 I’m not great at putting together women’s outfits, so it helps me.